From quality ingredients to expertly crafted recipes, our food and beverages satisfy your taste for distinctive dining.

 Example meal

 This meal is for children (ages 2-5).
-Meals include sandwiches and fruits, and are soft and easy to chew.
+Meals contains food that is easily identifiable, tender and easy to chew.

 * Available for children occupying their own seat.